 No matter what your niche is, there are certainly a few competitors’ websites that are already producing favorable results in your niche.
 So as you’re designing and optimizing your website, why not analyze what these competitors are doing in order to achieve their results so that you can use a similar approach to ensure YOUR success in the online marketplace?
 You’ve probably heard the saying: “There’s no reason to reinvent the wheel,” and this saying certainly applies when it comes to developing your strategy for marketing your company website.

-So in this article, we’ll be covering five reverse engineering strategies which you can use to learn and to benefit from the success of your competitors.
+So in this article, we’ll be covering five reverse engineering strategies that you can use to learn and to benefit from the success of your competitors.

 What's Reverse Engineering?

-Simply put, reverse engineering is the act of analyzing an existing system, process or structure (whether it be a marketing system, or the structure of a website) and using the knowledge gained from that analysis to recreate a duplicate or similar system.
+Simply put, reverse engineering is the act of analyzing an existing system, process, or structure (whether it be a marketing system or the structure of a website) and using the knowledge gained from that analysis to recreate a duplicate or similar system.
 Obviously, when reverse engineering your competition, you want to make sure that you’re not duplicating anything which is protected by copyright laws.
-However, when it comes to the systems used to optimize and to market website, most of the time you’re pretty safe from violating these laws.
+However, when it comes to the systems used to optimize and to promote websites, most of the time you’re pretty safe from violating these laws.